fabricetriboix/flloc/README.md

 Introduction
 ------------

+Flloc is a simple dynamic memory checker whose job is to check for memory leaks (in addition, it checks for memory corruptions around allocated memory blocks).
+Flloc works with multi-threaded executables.

-flloc is dual-licensed under the GPLv3 and a commercial license.
+Flloc is dual-licensed under the GPLv3 and a commercial license.
 If you require the commercial license, please contact me: "Fabrice Triboix"
 <ftriboix-at-gmail-dot-com>.